 - Establish a patient’s insurance status and levels of coverage.
 This way both the healthcare provider and the patient understand how much the patient has to pay out of pocket

 - Implement error detection features that help in following up on unpaid claims

 Properly designed automation frees up valuable resources and allows medical facilities to focus on offering the best care possible.

-If you would like to learn more about how you can optimize your revenue cycle management processes with Hyperon, then get in touch with us today.
+If you would like to learn more about how you can optimize both your administrative and clinical functions with Hyperon, then get in touch with us today.